 According to the Houston Chronicle, Houston is the most deadly major metro area in the United States for drivers, passengers, and pedestrians in vehicles’ paths.
 One-half of crashes at intersections in Houston are along FM 1960 and Highway 6 in Houston.

 Defensive driving is always a good idea, especially on Houston roads.
 But even beyond this, it is helpful for Houston drivers to understand which roads in Houston are the most dangerous.
-With this knowledge in hand, drivers can be especially cautious as they navigate these roads and maybe a few families can avoid having to hire a wrongful death attorney.
+With this knowledge, drivers can be especially cautious as they navigate these roads, and maybe a few families can avoid hiring a wrongful death attorney.

 Houston’s Most Dangerous Roads

 One of the most dangerous roads in the metro Houston area is Interstate 45.
 In 2018, Interstate 45 had the most fatalities (27 total).
 According to the Houston Chronicle report, many of these fatalities were due to speeding vehicles.

 Along with this, many of the fatalities on Interstate 45 occurred at late hours.
 Whether due to impatient drivers or even inebriated drivers, Interstate 45 continues to be an extremely dangerous road in our community.

 Regarding fatalities, Interstate 45 is the most dangerous road in Houston.
 Beyond Interstate 45, the next most dangerous road is Interstate 10.

 I-10 has a large element of 18-wheelers which tend to make crashes severe or fatal.